siriusb-nox/ONT-workshop-Oct-2023/C_read_corrtrim_CANU.md

 -d # output directory
 ```

 In some instances, using `canu` for genome assembly might become prohibited when lots of input data are being used, or complex, large genomes are being assembled.
 In such case, a good alternative for conducting genome assembly is `SMARTdenovo`.
 This program runs considerably much faster than `canu`, with a [comparable performance](https://gigabytejournal.com/articles/15).
+It requires as input data raw or corrected ONT reads.

 <p align="center">
  <img src="https://github.com/siriusb-nox/ONT-workshop-Oct-2023/blob/main/IMG/Liu_al_2023_Gigabyte_SMARTdenovo.png" alt="Performance of SMARTdenovo"/>